 5. Chapter One

-When getting you head around a new city like Dublin it is always good to be armed with some basic facts.
-These is a few that could come in handy.
+When getting you head around a new city like Dublin it is often a good thing to have some background knowledge.
+This is a few that could prove helpful.

 International Dialing Code: 353